CDSoft/luax/doc/tar.md

 local tar = require "tar"
 ```

 The `tar` module can read and write tar archives.
-Only files and
+Only files,
-directories are supported.
+directories and symbolic links are supported.

 ``` lua
 tar.tar(files, [xform])